Description

 Studying the 16th President of the United States, Abraham Lincoln?
 Wanting your students to develop their ability to research, organize, write and create a complete project?
 This interactive, hands on, resource is one that can be used in Social Studies, History and Language Arts classes and is designed to be either teacher led or student centered – whichever you prefer!
 This project resource can be assigned individually or to cooperative groups.
 You can give students as much latitude as you want – or – you can be very deliberate in what and how you assign students to use the pages.

-This unit is a notebooking project.
-It can be assigned individually or within cooperative groups.
-Use it to help students learn and practice research skills, report writing skills, project skills, presentation skills and more.
+✏️This notebooking project unit can be assigned individually or within cooperative groups.
 Use it within a Language Arts classroom or a Social Studies / U.S. History classroom.
 Very flexible and cross-curricular!
+After completing the written portion of this resource, you can grade it (or) assign students to do an oral and/or audio-visual presentation based on their findings/work.

 Reviews